Jubilee Signet

 External Recognition for DEKRA in Sustainability and Climate Management

 DEKRA is rated by EcoVadis with a Platinum award as a Top 1% company in corporate sustainability (current score: 86/100, "outstanding") and is classified as a "Carbon Leader."
-In the CDP Climate Change Rating, DEKRA is rated for its climate management (current score: "B," "Management Level").
+In the CDP Climate Change Rating, DEKRA is rated for its climate management (current score: "A-," "Leadership Level").
 DEKRA's 1.5-degree target pathway was formally recognized by the Science Based Targets Initiative (SBTi) in 2024.